Cash Receipting Policy & Related Procedures

 Receipts of checks must either be recorded on a cash register or by using a Check Log (see Electronic Forms).
 Departments using cash registers should record all check transactions on the cash register, as such.
 The check log entry is to be made on the day that the check is received, noting the check date, check number, maker, purpose and amount.
 Pre-numbered University Cash Receipts are not required for checks, but may be issued upon request.

 A Deposit/Receipt form is used to deposit checks with the Cashiers’ Office (checks and cash may be deposited using one Deposit/Receipt form).
+The appropriate Banner index (org code) and account must be included on the deposit receipt form.
+If you do not have this information, contact your fiscal administrator or Treasury Reporting for assistance.
 The details of each check are to be written on the Deposit/Receipt form; if they are too numerous to list, a copy of the check log must be attached.
 If a cash register is used, a Daily Cash Settlement Report (see section 5.20) and the cash register total (Z) tape must be attached.
 The approving officer should not sign the Deposit/Receipt form unless the total of the checks equals the total of the deposit.
-A photo-copy of the Deposit/Receipt form is retained in the department with the check log for reconciliation purposes.
+A photocopy of the Deposit/Receipt form is retained in the department with the check log for reconciliation purposes.
 Once the deposit has been processed at the Cashiers' Office, a receipt is to be given to the employee responsible for reconciling the deposits to the check log.
 The amount validated by the Cashiers must agree with the amount on the photo-copy the Deposit/Receipt form.
 All noted differences are to be immediately reported to the fiscal administrator and/or department head and the Manager of Cashiering Operations.

 A separation of duties must be maintained for the functions of recording and depositing checks.
 The employee opening the mail and preparing the check log and the Deposit/Receipt form must sign the Deposit/Receipt form.
 The department head or other designated employee in the department must verify, sign and date the Deposit/Receipt form.
 The employee approving the deposit is also to initial and date the check log entries to indicate that the checks are included in the deposit.
 The preparer and the department head approver cannot be the same person.